plogs/jsgoti/content/posts/acknowledgment.md

 # Indigenous virtue signaling

-In general use, "indigenous" means first, but it can also refer to people, plants, or animals that originate from and have a long-standing connection to a specific place.
+In general, "indigenous" means first, but it can also refer to people, plants, or animals that originate from and have a long-standing connection to a specific place.
 Other terms used include "Native" and "First Nations."